 If insects really bother you, you can also make this recipe using these dried organic elderflowers that someone else already processed.

-Sparkling elderflower cordial makes a killer, lightly alcoholic disgestif (probably no more than 2-3% alcohol) to sip after a meal.
+Sparkling elderflower cordial makes a delightful, lightly alcoholic disgestif (probably no more than 2-3% alcohol) to sip after a meal or just because you want to.
 Of course, before serving, you can also fortify your sparkling elderflower cordial with a non-flavored, colorless spirit like vodka to make it more akin to the famous St-Germain elderflower liqueur made in France.

-Here’s the recipe we use to make our sparkling elderflower cordial:
+Here’s the simple recipe we’ve developed to make our sparkling elderflower cordial:

 - 4 cups fresh-picked elderflowers